 - Each party will cooperate with the other party to fulfill compliance obligations under European Data Protection Law and enter into any further privacy, confidentiality, or information security agreement reasonably requested by the other party for purposes of compliance with applicable European Data Protection Law.
 In case of any conflict between the Terms of Service and any such further privacy, confidentiality, or information security agreement, such further agreement shall prevail with regard to the Processing of Personal Data covered by it.

 - Subject to the liability clauses in the Terms of Service and to the maximum extent permitted by European Data Protection Law, each party agrees that it will be liable to Data Subjects for the entire damage resulting from a violation of European Data Protection Law with regard to Processing of Personal Data for which it is a Controller.
 If one party paid full compensation for the damage suffered, it is entitled to claim back from the other party that part of the compensation corresponding to the other party’s part of responsibility for the damage.
-Subscriber will indemnify Signifyd for any damages or claims arising from a violation of Subscriber’s obligations to comply with Data Protection Laws, in particular from a failure to provide notice to, and where required under Data Protection Law obtain consent from, individuals as specified under 3(a) and (b) above.
+Subscriber will indemnify Signifyd for any damages or claims arising from a violation of Subscriber’s obligations to comply with European Data Protection Laws, in particular from a failure to provide notice to, and where required under European Data Protection Laws obtain consent from, individuals as specified under 3(a) and (b) above.

 - Inability to Comply.
 Subscriber will promptly notify Signifyd in writing if Subscriber cannot comply with its obligations under this GDPR Policy.